You're a Good Man, Charlie Brown: Revised

-Snoopy, in his World War I flying ace uniform climbs atop his doghouse.
-He goes through a scene, with him being a pilot searching for the Red Baron.
-In his imagination, he is defeated by the Red Baron and returns to the aerodrome in France ("The Red Baron").
+Snoopy, in his World War I flying ace uniform, climbs atop his doghouse and imagines himself as a pilot searching for the Red Baron.
+He is defeated by the Red Baron and returns to the aerodrome in France ("The Red Baron").

-Sally is clearly cross about a D her teacher gave her on her homework assignment.
-In response, she says, "Oh, yeah?
-That's what you think!"
-Schroeder hears and asks why Sally is telling him that.
-It quickly becomes Sally's new "philosophy", and she bursts into song about her philosophies.
-Schroeder, after failing to explain to her how philosophies work, leaves in bafflement while Sally continues ("My New Philosophy").

-Charlie Brown returns, and, with his friends, plays the Little League Baseball Championship.
-After some mishaps, the team finally manages to make some progress.
-Charlie Brown steps up to the plate, and despite his valiant efforts, strikes out and loses the game.
-We learn that this was a flashback, and Charlie Brown expresses his deep sorrow to his pen pal ("T-E-A-M (The Baseball Game)").
+Sally, upset about a D her teacher gave her on her homework assignment, comes up with various new "philosophies", ignoring Schroeder's attempts to explain how philosophies actually work ("My New Philosophy").
+Charlie Brown describes to his pen pal the events of a recent baseball game, where after various mishaps they nearly won the game, only for him to strike out and lose ("T-E-A-M (The Baseball Game)").
 After Schroeder tells her she is a very crabby person, Lucy takes a crabbiness survey of all her friends to determine her crabbiness: Charlie Brown gives a waffling answer, while Sally is more definitive.
 Upon asking Linus, he refuses to answer until she promises not to punch him; when he gives her a score of ninety-five, though, she punches him anyway.
 After tallying the score, she realizes that she, in reality, is really very crabby and becomes depressed.
-Linus cheers her up by reminding her she has a little brother who loves her, remarking as she sobs in his shoulder, "Every now and then I say the right thing!"
+Linus cheers her up by reminding her she has a little brother who loves her.